 Munchkin cats are regular domestic cats with short legs due to a natural genetic mutation.
-While they have been around for decades, munchkins have only recently been accepted as a breed by The International Cat Association (TICA).
-They are not yet accepted by the Cat Fanciers' Association (CFA).
-Like the sphynx cats, they foster a "love or hate" reaction at first glance but are gaining appeal with time.
+While they have been around for decades, munchkins have only recently been accepted as a breed by The International Cat Association.
+They are not yet accepted by the Cat Fanciers' Association.
+Like hairless sphynx cats, which also have an unusual look, people either love them or hate them at first glance but the appeal has been gaining over time.

-Coat and Color: They may be shorthaired with a medium-length plush coat or longhaired with a semi-long silky coat.
-They may have any color combination or pattern.
+Coat: Shorthaired with a medium-length plush coat or longhaired with a semi-long silky coat

 Life Expectancy: 12 to 15 years